DileepWick/vortext-online-io-games-platform/README.md

 **For Players:**
 - **Instant Play:** Instantly play a wide variety of .io games directly in the browser.
 - **Game Marketplace:** Browse, search, and purchase games.
+- **Social Hub:** Create posts, and comment on or react to posts from other users.
+- **Real-time Chat:** Chat with other players in real-time.
 - **User Accounts:** Register and log in to manage your profile and purchased games.
-- **Community Interaction:** Engage with developers and other players through ratings and community posts.

 **For Developers:**
 - **Game Upload & Management:** A dedicated dashboard to upload new games and manage existing ones.